pixeldublu/yeoman.generator.ngx.rocket.list-edit.modoule/README.md

-npm install and then npm link and then you can use yo generator-pxl-angular
+npm install and then npm link and then you can use yo ngx-rocket-module-generator